mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The purpose of this Letter of Interest (LOI) is to notify industry of GC’s intention to:
 - issue a Call for Proposals (CFP) in relation to the Treasury Board of Canada Secretariat’s Open by Default Pilot Portal;
-- to provide advance notice of the challenges for which Canada intends to seek proposals; and
+- to provide advance notice of the challenges for which GC intends to seek proposals; and
 - to provide industry the opportunity to give written feedback on the requirement and procurement strategy.

-Canada is looking to partner more closely with leading innovators in Canada and abroad to help address accessibility issues specifically relating to documents on the Open by Default Pilot Portal, which is housed on the open government website, Open.canada.ca (“Open Government website”).
+GC is looking to partner more closely with leading innovators in GC and abroad to help address accessibility issues specifically relating to documents on the Open by Default Pilot Portal, which is housed on the open government website, Open.canada.ca (“Open Government website”).

 ## 2. BACKGROUND

 The Government of Canada (“GC”) is committed to advancing openness and transparency.
 Governments today face barriers to being completely open to all Canadians.
 About 14% of Canadians report having a disability that limits day-to-day activities.
 With an aging population, this percentage will likely increase.
 Many Canadians also live with invisible disabilities.
 Others may not wish to report having one.
-Canada faces a clear imperative to be inclusive.
+GC faces a clear imperative to be inclusive.
 For a multitude of reasons we must work to remove barriers to persons with disabilities in this country.

 The accelerating pace of digital change means that new tools are being introduced.
 Most do so without consideration for accessibility, others are focus on enhancing it.
 Accessibility issues can be both varied and complex.
 Emerging approaches show promise in helping to reduce barriers.
-Canada is committed to raising the bar on accessibility to be an international leader for equality and human rights.
+GC is committed to raising the bar on accessibility to be an international leader for equality and human rights.

 ### 2.1 EXISTING WEB STANDARDS, GUIDANCE, AND RESOURCES